Aditya-Rajgor/Reddit-to-Instagram-automation/README.md

 ---
 ### To-Do
+- Add hashtag from the caption, remove stopwords and add them

 - Make the script more memory friendly
    - Use native `csv` then `pandas` for look up
    - Or use sql database